-This is not to suggest that a foreign sovereignty and its agencies and instrumentalities including officials acting within their official capacities may not be sued for international human rights violations.
+The public pronouncement of the PRC is consistent with Professor Berring's conclusions.
+In its most recent report to the United Nations Committee Against Torture, the PRC stated that no form of physcapacities may not be sued for international human rights violations.
 FSIA allows such suits e.g. where the injury occurs "within the United States."
 28 U.S.C. § 1605; see also Letelier v.
-Republic of Chile, 488 F. Supp.
-665, 672 (D. D.C.
-1980) (FSIA not bar to action against Chilean officials for assassination of Chilean dissident political leader in the United States).
+Republic of Chile, 488 F.Supp.
+665, 672 (D.D.C.1980) (FSIA not bar to action against Chilean officials for assassination of Chilean dissident political leader in the United States).

-17 Berring is Interim Dean, Professor of Law, and Head Librarian at Boalt Hall, and is a recognized authority on Chinese law.
-See e.g., Robert C. Berring, Chinese Law, Trade and the New Century, 20 Nw.
-J. Int'l L. & Bus.
-425 (2000).

-stated in the report, "[i]t is strictly forbidden to use torture in a prison.
+17. Berring is Interim Dean, Professor of Law, and Head Librarian at Boalt Hall, and is a recognized authority on Chinese law.
+See e.g., Robert C. Berring, Chinese Law, Trade ical violence is tolerated or condoned in the treatment of detained and arrested persons.
+Third Periodic Reports of States Parties Due in 1997: China, U.N.
+Comm.
+Against Torture, 24th Sess., at ¶ 155, U.N.
+Doc.
+CAT/C39/Add.2 (2000).
+The report also stated that torture and other cruel, inhuman or degrading treatment or punishment is strictly prohibited.
+Id. ¶ 158.
+Furthermore, as stated in the report, "[i]t is strictly forbidden to use torture in a prison.
 No one is ever permitted to torture prisoners under any circumstances or for whatever reason."
 Id. ¶ 29.
 In the PRC's letter to this Court, it likewise stated that "[p]rohibition of torture has always been a consistent position of the People's Republic of China."
-Statement of the Gov't of the P.R.C. on "Falun Gong" Unwarranted Lawsuits, at 3.18
+Statement of the Gov't of the P.R.C. on "Falun Gong" Unwarranted Lawsuits, at 3.18 and the New Century, 20 Nw.
+J. Int'l L. & Bus.
+425 (2000).